gregorybloom/YouTubeModding14/README.md

 * [resources.data.mytutorial.dimension_type](https://github.com/gregorybloom/YouTubeModding14/tree/1.16/src/main/resources/data/mytutorial/dimension_type)

-I strongly suggest using the wikis provided in Resources to familiarize yourself with the content.
-Dimension Type
+I strongly suggest using the wikis provided in Resources to familiarize yourself with the content to get an idea of what appears in Dimension Type.

-### **Dimension Type**
+### **Dimension Noise**